Skip to main content

 CompanyCityWorkersTypeDate

-The most significant filing came from Kraft Heinz Foods Company at its Campbell facility, reporting 380 affected workers.
+Leading the list was Kraft Heinz Foods at its Campbell facility, reporting 380 affected workers.
 Unisys Corporation (Call Center) followed with 178 workers.

 Trend & Outlook

-The numbers illustrate a easing in workforce disruptions across New York, with filings falling below both recent and year-ago levels.
-The Other sector warrants close attention heading into the next period.
+The filings reflect a easing in workforce disruptions across New York, with filings falling below both recent and year-ago levels.
+The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by New York.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all New York WARN notices, browse layoffs by state, or download the full dataset.